Az1rish/Quiz-app/README.md

-A quiz applicatoin built using HTML, CSS & jQuery
+A quiz application built using HTML, CSS & jQuery